Employer Refuses Early Conciliation

 Employer Refuse Early Conciliation

-Where a workplace dispute cannot be resolved internally, an employee may lodge a complaint before the employment tribunal.
-However, the parties will first be given the opportunity to engage in what is known as ACAS early conciliation.
-The question is: can an employer refuse early conciliation, or is this a process that they are required to participate in?
+When a workplace dispute cannot be resolved internally, the employee may have recourse to bring a claim before the employment tribunal.
+Before they can do so, the individual must first notify the Advisory, Conciliation and Arbitration Service (ACAS) of their intention to bring a claim.
+This notification triggers the opportunity for the employee and employer to participate in ACAS early conciliation.
+The question is: can an employer refuse early conciliation, or is this a process they are required to participate in?

 What is ACAS early conciliation?